irawoodring/162/loops/PITCHME.md

 ---
 This does the same as the first but looks a little different.
 Usually we want to use the first method with the sentinel form, but for some problems (like the web server!) we can do it this way.
 ---
-Let's practice.

 Work with those around you.
-Make sure one person has their laptop and BlueJ.
-Write a class that meets the following specs:
+Write a class with these specs:

 - Is called POS